 The Barbados Hockey Federation Inc. is the governing body for Field Hockey in the country Barbados.
 The 'Federation' is charged with the development and growth of the sport in Barbados.

 The BHF is incorporated and subsequently guided by a 13 member Board of Directors, led by a President.
-To assist with administration and development, the BHF utilises various committees to guide and direct in the following areas:
+To assist with administration and development, the BHF utilises various committees and voluntary steering posts to guide and direct in the following areas:

 Committees are led by a Chairperson appointed by the 'Board' and comprises at least three (3) members chosen by the Board in consultation with the slected Chairperson.